AnthoChamb/FSGSave/README.md

 ## Usage
 ### CLI
-Convert a binary save file to XML.
+Convert a binary save file to XML or an XML save file to binary.

 ```
-FSGSave.CLI.exe input
+FSGSave.CLI.exe input [OUTPUT]
 ```

 #### Arguments
-`input` Path of the input binary save file.
+`input` Path of the input save file.

+`OUTPUT` Path of the output save file.
+Defaults to `output.sav`